sidd0128/DynamicCards/README.md

        setCards(newCards);
    };
    ```
-   - Updates the data of a specific card.
+   - Updates the data for a specific card.

 6. **Draggable FlatList:**
    ```tsx